-Worker Full name.
+Worker: Full name.
 Address in home country.
 Birthdate.
 Passport number or equivalent government-issued identification number.
 Emergency contact full name, address and details of the preferred contact method of emergency contact (i.e., phone, email, Skype).
-Supplier, Factory, Facility: Company Name.Address.National registration identification number (if legally required).
-Labor Broker Signing the Employment Contract on Behalf of the Supplier, Factory or Facility: Full name of the individual managing the specific case.
-Company name.
-Company address.
-Details of the preferred contact method of the labor broker signing the contract of employment on behalf of the supplier, factory or facility (i.e., home address, phone, email, Skype).
-Employment Terms Period of employment/employment start and end date.
-Nature of work and the address where it will be performed.
+Supplier, Company Name.
+Factory, Address.
+Facility: National registration identification number (if legally required).
+Labor Broker Full name of the individual managing the specific case.
+Signing the Company name.
+Employment Company address.
+Contract on Behalf of Details of the preferred contact method of the labor broker signing the contract of the Supplier, employment on behalf of the supplier, factory or facility (i.e., home address, phone, Factory or email, Skype).
+Facility: Employment Period of employment/employment start and end date.
+Terms Nature of work and the address where it will be performed.
 Working hours, including regular and the shift, overtime, maximum allowable working hours, and rest days.
 Wage rates, including regular, overtime and holiday.
 Estimate of the minimum and maximum (based on upper limit of 60 hours per week) net pay the worker can expect each month.
 Description of all deductions including specification of the type and amount of each deductions if exists.
 Applicable allowances, bonuses, incentives, or cash compensation.
 Applicable leaves and holidays.
-Description of additional benefits, including medical and social insurance, accident/injury insurance, emergency, annual leave and any others.
+Description of additional benefits, including medical and social insurance, accident/ injury insurance, emergency, annual leave and any others.
 Description of line-itemed anticipated wage deductions with numerical estimates.
 Provisions of contract renewal, if applicable.
 Description of repatriation and costs.
-Provisions for voluntary early termination of contract by worker with and without notice Grounds for involuntary termination by the factory.
+Provisions for voluntary early termination of contract by worker with and without notice.
+Grounds for involuntary termination by the factory.
 Explanation of living conditions and costs (if applicable) for accommodation, meals, and transportation.
 Description of payment practices, including methods, frequency, and pay slips.
 Prohibition of recruitment fees.
+Identification of document retention and safekeeping.